Regression-aware Continual Learning for Android Malware Detection: Continual Learning for Malware Detection

-\textit{Regularization-based methods}, instead, alleviate memory requirements and prioritize privacy by avoiding storing past data.
-They introduce additional loss terms constraining the update of parameters that are critical for past experiences.
-For instance, Elastic Weight Consolidation (EWC~\cite{kirkpatrick2017overcoming}) and Synaptic Intelligence (SI~\cite{zenke2017continual}) estimate the importance of each parameter and penalize their deviation from previous optima.

-\textit{Parameter-isolation-based methods} aim to prevent forgetting by dedicating different model parameters to each experience.
-These methods may dynamically increase model size (\eg by adding new branches) while freezing the parameters associated with previously learned ones~\cite{rusu2016progressive, xu2018reinforced}, or dedicate a model copy to each experience~\cite{aljundi2017expert}.
-Since the latter methods are mostly used for TIL scenarios, we focus instead on replay- and regularization-based methods (and their combination).

-\myparagraph{Framing CL for Malware Detection.} Continual learning is particularly relevant in the context of malware detection, where concept drift manifests in a constantly evolving threat landscape, as attackers rapidly adapt malicious functionalities to counteract detection.
-In such dynamic environments, malware detectors must (i) incrementally acquire new knowledge, and (ii) retain knowledge of past threats (\ie minimizing forgetting).
-While the first is achieved through frequent model updates, the latter can be ensured by applying the CL paradigm to the malware domain.
-Therefore, it is highly relevant to frame the two aforementioned CL scenarios, DIL and CIL, in the context of malware classification.
+\myparagraph{Framing CL for Malware Detection.} We frame the DIL and CIL scenarios in the context of malware classification.
 In DIL, the input distribution evolves over time, while the label space remains fixed.
-This is the case for the changes in the benign/malicious software landscape (\ie $p(\vct{x}^k) \ne p(\vct{x}^{k+1})$), while the classification task still remains to discern malware from goodware (\ie $\mathcal{Y}^k = \mathcal{Y}^{k+1}$).
-Given that applications are typically associated with timestamp information $t$, describing the first appearance date, we can describe concept drift, similarly to~\cite{pendlebury2019tesseract}, by defining the $k$-th experience $\mathcal{D}_k = \{\vct{x}_i^k, y_i^k, t_i^k\}_{i=1}^{n^k}$ over a time interval $\Delta t^k = [t^k, t^{k+1})$, where $t_i^k$ denotes the timestamp of each sample.

-In CIL, the label space expands across experiences, with each experience introducing a distinct set of classes (\ie $\set{Y}^k \ne \set{Y}^{k+1}$).
-In the malware domain, besides distinguishing between malware and goodware, it is possible to design a more fine-grained classification task, such as recognizing distinct \textit{malware families}.
-In this case, the CL system learns an increasing number of malware families over time, and is required to maintain good performance on previously learned experiences, hence reducing forgetting.
-Formally, the label set grows over time as $\mathcal{Y}^k \subset \mathcal{Y}^{k+1}$, and the label distribution shifts accordingly: $P(\mathcal{Y}^k) \ne P(\mathcal{Y}^{k+1})$.
-In our setup, each experience corresponds to a different subset of malware families.
+This is the case for the changes in the benign/malicious software landscape, while the classification task still remains to discern malware from goodware.
+Given that applications are typically associated with a timestamp $t$ describing the first appearance date, we can describe concept drift, similarly to~\cite{pendlebury2019tesseract}, by defining the $k$-th experience $\mathcal{D}_k = \{\vct{x}_i^k, y_i^k, t_i^k\}_{i=1}^{n^k}$ over a time interval $\Delta t^k = [t^k, t^{k+1})$, where $t_i^k$ denotes the timestamp of each sample.
+In CIL, the label space expands across experiences, with each experience introducing a distinct set of classes.
+In the malware domain, this corresponds to the fine-grained task of distinguishing \textit{malware families}.
+In this case, the model must learn new families while retaining performance on previous ones.
+Formally, the label set grows over time such as $\mathcal{Y}^k \subset \mathcal{Y}^{k+1}$, and the label distribution shifts accordingly: $P(\mathcal{Y}^k) \ne P(\mathcal{Y}^{k+1})$.